dokania-tanmay/dokania-tanmay.github.io/_pages/about.md

 ---
 Hey!
 I am a first-year PhD student in Robotics at [Georgia Institute of Technology](https://research.gatech.edu/robotics).
 I completed my Bachelors (B.Tech.) in [Electrical Engineering](https://www.ee.iitb.ac.in/web/index.php), with honours at [Indian Institute of Technology, Bombay](https://www.iitb.ac.in/) where I was honored with the Insitute Silver Medal for achieving Department Rank 1.

+I like math.
 My research interests lies in the use of learning-based control for dynamical systems.
 I am inclined for the incorporation of ideas from geometry for the design of controllers and estimators which are safe, scalable and efficient.

 I have been fortunate enough to collaborate with [Prof. Ravi Banavar](https://sites.google.com/view/ravibanavar/home) on the control of nonholonomic agents using ideas from geometry, with [Prof. Florian Shkurti](https://www.cs.toronto.edu/~florian/) on formulating safety guarantees for imitation learning, and with [Prof. Dwaipayan Mukherjee](https://www.ee.iitb.ac.in/web/people/dwaipayan-mukherjee/) on formation control for collision avoidance based on bearing measurements.